 The Animal Kingdom can be split up into main groups, vertebrates (with a backbone) and invertebrates (without a backbone).
 When you think of an animal, you usually think of something like a cat, a dog, a mouse, or a tiger.

 All told, around 800,000 species have been identified in the Animal Kingdom — most of them in the Arthropod phylum.

-In fact, some scientists believe that if we were to identify all species in the tropical rain forests the ranks of Arthropoda would swell to over 10 million species!
-Most people do not normally think of a clam, a jellyfish, or an earthworm as an animal.
+Some scientists believe that if we were to identify all species in the tropical rain forests, the ranks of Arthropoda would swell to over 10 million species!
+Most people do not usually think of a clam, a jellyfish, or an earthworm as an animal.

 Yet all of them belong to the kingdom of animals.
 The science of classifying organisms is called taxonomy.

 To study living things, scientists classify each organism according to its: